port949/doorways/site/content/blog/log-cabin-kits.md

 ---
 title: "Log Cabin Kits: The Complete Buyer's Guide"
 date: 2018-11-22 19:10:25+00:00
-description: 'Inside discover what's included in log cabin kits and how much it costs to build a log home.
-See what most modular home builders won't tell you.'
+description: "Inside discover what's included in log cabin kits and how much it costs to build a log home.
+See what most modular home builders won't tell you."
 slug: log-cabin-kits

 ---